prashantnarang79/PWM-Rectifier/README.md

 # Matlab Simulation of a PWM-Rectifier

-This repository contains a MATLAB/Simulink-based simulation of a PWM-controlled rectifier using a Power Factor Correction (PFC) Boost Converter.
+This repository contains a MATLAB Simulink-based simulation of a PWM-controlled rectifier using a Power Factor Correction (PFC) Boost Converter.
 ---

 ## Project Objective